-Any errors, failures, interruptions or delays experienced in connection with third-party technologies and information services or our own systems could negatively impact our relationships with clients and adversely affect our business and could expose us to third-party liabilities.
+We also rely on a number of vendors, such as cloud service providers, to provide us with a variety of solutions and services, including cloud-based data hosting, telecommunications and data processing services necessary for our services and processing functions and software developers for the development and maintenance of certain software products we use to provide our solutions.
+We exercise limited control over vendors, which increases our vulnerability to problems with services they provide.
+Any errors, failures, interruptions or delays experienced in connection with third-party technologies and information services or our own systems could negatively impact our relationships with customers and adversely affect our business and could expose us to third-party liabilities.
 Although we maintain insurance for our business, the coverage under our policies may not be adequate to compensate us for all losses that may occur.
 In addition, we cannot provide assurance that we will continue to be able to obtain adequate insurance coverage at an acceptable cost.
+If vendors do not fulfill their contractual obligations, have system failures or choose to discontinue their products or services, our business and operations could be disrupted, our brand and reputation could be harmed, and our financial condition or results of operations could be adversely affected.

 The reliability and performance of the Internet may be harmed by increased usage or by denial-of-service attacks.
 The Internet has experienced a variety of outages and other delays as a result of damages to portions of its infrastructure, and it could face outages and delays in the future.
 These outages and delays could reduce the level of Internet usage as well as the availability of the Internet to us for delivery of our internet-based services.
-Any failure to offer high-quality technical support services may adversely affect our relationships with our clients and harm our financial results.
+Any failure to offer high-quality technical support services may adversely affect our relationships with our customers and harm our financial results.

-Because of the complexity of the issues facing healthcare providers and payers and the inherent complexity of our solutions to such issues, our clients depend on our support organization to resolve any technical issues relating to our offering.
-In addition, our sales process is highly dependent on the quality of our offerings, our business reputation and on strong recommendations from our existing clients.
-Any failure to maintain high-quality and highly responsive technical support, or a market perception that we do not maintain high-quality and highly responsive support, could harm our reputation, adversely affect our ability to sell our offering to existing and prospective clients, and harm our business, operating results and financial condition.
+Because of the complexity of the issues facing healthcare providers and payers and the inherent complexity of our solutions to such issues, our customers depend on our support organization to resolve any technical issues relating to our offerings.
+In addition, our sales process is highly dependent on the quality of our offerings, our business reputation and on strong recommendations from our existing customers.
+Any failure to maintain high-quality and highly responsive technical support, or a market perception that we do not maintain high-quality and highly responsive support, could harm our reputation, adversely affect our ability to sell our offerings to existing and prospective customers, and harm our business, operating results and financial condition.

 We offer technical support services with our offerings and we may be unable to respond quickly enough to accommodate short-term increases in customer demand for support services, particularly as we increase the size of our customer base.
 We also may be unable to modify the format of our support services to compete with changes in support services provided by competitors.
-It is difficult to predict customer demand for technical support services and if customer demand increases significantly, we may be unable to provide satisfactory support services to our clients and their constituents.
+It is difficult to predict customer demand for technical support services and if customer demand increases significantly, we may be unable to provide satisfactory support services to our customers and their constituents.
 Additionally, increased customer demand for these services, without corresponding revenue, could increase costs and adversely affect our operating results.